 Anyway, after I hooked up with him that night, I was around Bird all the time for the next several years.

-One can’t help feeling nostalgic for those heady days; yet Miles himself recognised the need to move on constantly (see under The spiritual path of John Coltrane).
+One can’t help feeling nostalgic for those heady days; yet Miles himself recognised the need to move on constantly The story continues with middle-period Miles. and in The spiritual path of John Coltrane.

 We hardly need a reminder of the traumas taking place in Europe at the time (see e.g. Trauma: music, art, objects, and Ravensbrúck, Sachsenhausen, Noor Inayat Khan; cf. The Celibidache mystique).
 In 1941, Messiaen was composing and performing Le quatuor pour la fin du temps in a POW camp at Görlitz.